drlyngrc/DWITIC/README.md

 - **User-Friendly Interface**: Simple and intuitive interface for easy usage.

 - **Sustainable Development Goals (SDG) Display**: View associated SDGs for waste items, promoting environmental awareness and sustainable practices.

+## Purpose

+DWITIC is designed to enhance solid waste management in local households by detecting, processing, and categorizing images of various waste items.
+The system allows users to either upload an image of a waste item or instantly scan it, providing specific details and information about the item, including:

+- **Categorization**: Determining the appropriate category for the waste item to ensure proper disposal or recycling.
+- **Sustainable Development Goals (SDG) Alignment**: Displaying how the waste item aligns with relevant SDGs, raising awareness about its environmental impact.
+- **Utilization and Management**: Offering suggestions on how the waste item can be managed or utilized properly.

 ## Techinical Requirements
 The following were used to develop DWITIC:
 - **C#** - an object-oriented programming language created by Microsoft that runs on the .NET Framework in this study.